John Randolph (actor): Early life

 Randolph was born Emanuel Hirsch Cohen in New York City on June 1, 1915, the son of Jewish immigrants from Russia and Romania.
 His mother, Dorothy (née Shorr), was an insurance agent, and his father, Louis Cohen, was a hat manufacturer.
-In the 1930s, he spent his summers at the Pine Brook Country Club in Nichols, Connecticut which was the summer home of the Group Theatre.
+In the 1930s, he spent his summers at the Pine Brook Country Club in Nichols, Connecticut, which was the summer home of the Group Theatre.
 He made his Broadway debut in 1938 in Coriolanus.
 Randolph joined the United States Army Air Forces in World War II.
 He had a small role in the 1948 film The Naked City.

 He and wife Sarah Cunningham were blacklisted from working in Hollywood films and in New York film and television and radio after 1948.
-In 1955 they were both called before the House Un-American Activities Committee to testify concerning ongoing investigations regarding Communist infiltration in the American entertainment industry.
+In 1955, they were both called before the House Un-American Activities Committee to testify concerning ongoing investigations regarding Communist infiltration in the American entertainment industry.
 Both he and his wife refused to answer questions and cited the Fifth Amendment protection against testifying against themselves.

-John and Sarah Randolph were very active in AFTRA, SAG and in Actor's Equity, were elected members of union boards and became vice presidents at various times during their careers.

-From 1988 to 1991 he served as chairman of the National Council of American–Soviet Friendship.

 Career

 Randolph was one of the last blacklisted actors to regain employment in Hollywood films when director John Frankenheimer cast him in a major role in Seconds in 1966.
 Randolph was in the original New York stage productions of The Sound of Music (as Von Trapp's butler, Franz), Paint Your Wagon, and The Visit.

-He won the 1987 Tony Award for Best Performance by a Featured Actor in a Play for his performance in the Neil Simon play Broadway Bound.
 He made his last Broadway appearance in 1991 in Prelude to a Kiss.